An EKS cluster consists of two VPCs:

 Add Windows Node Group¶

 Users can add a Windows Node Group exactly like how they add a Linux node group.
+The Windows AMI family supports both managed and self-managed node groups

 The self service wizard ensures that users will not be shown/allowed to add a Windows node group until there is at least one Linux based node group attached to the EKS cluster.